In this post, I review Giorgio Armani’s Power Fabric foundation.

 Here’s how it looks after:

-I put this foundation on at around 11am and didn’t take it off until about 11pm, so it was a great length of time to really test out the Power Fabric’s longevity.
+I put this foundation on at 11am and didn’t take it off until about 11pm.
+This was a good length of time to really test out the Power Fabric’s longevity.

 And you know what?
 I’m impressed.

 Sure, my skin went a bit oily in parts, especially over my nose and cheeks, but it wasn’t bad at all and a little bit of setting powder would easily fix that.
-I’d be surprised if I ever tried a foundation where I didn’t break out in any points at all, it would be a miracle!
+I’d be surprised if I ever tried a foundation where I didn’t break out in any points at all.

-It also didn’t wear off much, it isn’t a foundation that you’d need to keep topping up at all.
+It also didn’t wear off much.
+It isn’t a foundation that you’d need to keep topping up throughout the day.

 All in all, it lasted really well and I was very pleased with it.